gravitational/teleport/docs/4.2/production.md

 To prevent this from happening, you need to supply every new node with an additional bit of information about the auth server.
-This technique is called "CA Pinning".
-It works by asking the auth server to produce a "CA Pin", which is a hashed value of its private key, i.e. it cannot be forged by an attacker.
+This technique is called "CA pinning".
+It works by asking the auth server to produce a "CA pin", which is a hashed value of its private key, i.e. it cannot be forged by an attacker.

-To get the current CA Pin run this on the auth server:
+To get the current CA pin run this on the auth server:

 ```bash
 $ tctl status